Blue-Reaper/Proxer-Essentials/README.md

 # How to build

-- Run `npm i` to install al dependencies
+- Run `npm i` to install all dependencies
 - Run `npm run build` to build the compiled userscript
 - Or use [atom](https://atom.io/) with [atom-typescript](https://atom.io/packages/atom-typescript) and compile on save